bradeyre/platinum-repairs/BUILD_DOCUMENTATION.md

 - `Awaiting Repair`
 - `In Progress`

+### Workshop Assignment Filtering
+**Device Doctor Tickets Only**: Exclude tickets assigned to specific workshops:
+- ❌ **Durban Workshop** - Already assigned, not available for claiming
+- ❌ **Cape Town Workshop** - Already assigned, not available for claiming
+- ✅ **Unassigned or other assignments** - Available for claiming

+**Platinum Repairs Tickets**: No workshop filtering applied (all tickets with allowed statuses are shown)

 ### API Integration
 - ✅ Pull from both RepairShopr instances
 - ✅ Real-time updates every 1 minute (updated from 5 minutes)